kirillian/shiplane/README.md

 #### Deploying
 Shiplane provides tasks to help you deploy your code.
 These tasks depend on your deployment framework, but each task appropriately launches your docker containers on your selected framework.

+Currently, the following Deployers are provided:
+- shiplane_deployers_capistrano_docker `# Uses Capistrano and Raw Docker to run your containers`

 You can run a deployment like so:
 ```sh